Citroën DS: Suspension

 In a hydropneumatic suspension system, each wheel is connected, not to a metal spring, but to a hydraulic suspension unit consisting of a hydraulic accumulator sphere of about 12 cm in diameter containing pressurised nitrogen, a cylinder containing hydraulic fluid screwed to the suspension sphere, a piston inside the cylinder connected by levers to the suspension itself, and a damper valve between the piston and the sphere.
 A membrane in the sphere prevented the nitrogen from escaping.
 The motion of the wheels translated to a motion of the piston, which acted on the oil in the nitrogen cushion and provided the spring effect.
 The damper valve took place of the shock absorber in conventional suspensions.
 The hydraulic cylinder was fed with hydraulic fluid from the main pressure reservoir via a height corrector, a valve controlled by the mid-position of the anti-roll bar connected to the axle.
 If the suspension was too low, the height corrector introduced high-pressure fluid; if it was too high, it released fluid back to the fluid reservoir.
 In this manner, a constant ride height was maintained.
 A control in the cabin allowed the driver to select one of five heights: normal riding height, two slightly higher-riding heights for poor terrain, and two extreme positions for changing wheels.
 (The correct term, oleopneumatic (oil-air), has never gained widespread use.
 Hydropneumatic (water-air) continues to be preferred overwhelmingly.)

 The DS neither had nor needed a jack to raise the car off the ground.
 Instead, the hydraulic system enabled wheel changes with the aid of a simple adjustable stand.
-To change wheel in the event of a flat tyre, one would adjust the suspension to its topmost setting, insert the stand into a special peg near the flat tyre, then readjust the suspension to its lowermost setting.
+To change a wheel in the event of a flat tyre, one would adjust the suspension to its topmost setting, insert the stand into a special peg near the flat tyre, then readjust the suspension to its lowermost setting.
 The flat tyre would then retract upwards and hover above the ground, ready to be changed.
 This system, used on the SM also, was superseded on the CX by a screw jack that, after the suspension was raised to the high position, lifted the tyre clear of the ground.
 The DS system, while impressive to use, sometimes dropped the car quite suddenly, especially if the stand was not placed precisely or the ground was soft or unlevel.